microsoft/bc2adls/.assets/QueryLakeData.md

 ![Screenshot](/.assets/QueryDataInTheLake.png "bc2adls setup page")

 ## Making queries in AL
 Phew, that was a lengthy configuration but it is finally time to query the lake!
-Open Visual Studio Code and go the place in your code where you want to query the lake and follow the examples given in the documentation for the two façades,
+Open Visual Studio Code and go the place in your AL code where you want to query the lake and follow the examples given in the documentation for the two façades,
-1. [`ADLSE Query`](/businessCentral/src/Query/ADLSEQuery.Codeunit.al) used for any tabular data and
+1. [`ADLSE Query`](/businessCentral/src/Query/ADLSEQuery.Codeunit.al) used for any tabular data, and
 1. [`ADLSE Query Table`](/businessCentral/src/Query/ADLSEQueryTable.Codeunit.al) used for BC tables.

+Any errors that happen during the course of the Rest Api call to the function app are thrown up on the AL side.
+To troubleshoot further on the function app, it is recommended that you follow instructions at [Monitor executions in Azure functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-monitoring).